Miguel98R/project2Pug/README.md

 ```
 npm run dev
 ```

+in the CLI section, the command to install the node modules and start the server in the output folder is shown

 The project to be launched on port 3055 , this can be modified in the index.js of your output folder
 Then visit  http:///localhost:3055/index *